Crock Pot Barbacoa Tacos

 More Leftover Barbacoa Recipes

-You can also sub barbacoa for the meat in this Ground Beef Taco Salad or Ground Beef Quesadillas.
+You can also sub barbacoa for the meat in this Ground Beef Taco Salad, Ground Beef Quesadillas, or Cheesy Chicken Enchiladas.

-Try tossing it in an Mexican Breakfast Burrito, or use it to make incredible Pulled Beef Sliders.
+Try tossing barbacoa in a Mexican Breakfast Burrito, or use it to make incredible Pulled Beef Sliders.

 Need even more beef recipes?
 Visit OhioBeef.org to get a plethora of tasty recipes and nutrition information for you and your family.